 I get it now.

-I’ll end with random observations from the past few days:
+I’m back in Basel, Switzerland, and I’ll end with random observations from the past few days:

 I’ve see this hair style a lot on young and youngish men

 The French word for app is appli, while the German word is apparently Abo – in case anyone needs to know.

 German goes in for long words.
 Here’s a doozy from a store near my hotel in Basel: